ninamutty/rolodex/README.md

 An Address should consist of:
 - Name
-- Street Address 1
-- Street Address 2
-- City
-- State
+- E-mail address
-- Zip Code
+- Phone Number